Walnut Creek, California: History

 With the 1951 opening of the downtown Broadway Shopping Center (now Broadway Plaza), Contra Costa County's first major retail center, the city took off in a new direction.
 In the postwar period of suburban development, its population more than quadrupled – from 2,460 in 1950 to 9,903 in 1960.
-Growth has accelerated since the late 20th century, and the population in 2019 was estimated at slightly more than 70,000.
+Growth has accelerated since the late 20th century, with a population just over 70,000 according to the latest census.

 Geography and climate

 Walnut Creek is located at 37°54′23″N 122°03′54″W. Portions lie in both the San Ramon Valley and the Ygnacio Valley below the western slopes of Mount Diablo.
 According to the United States Census Bureau, the city has a total area of 51.2 km2, 0.06 percent of which is water.
 Walnut Creek – the actual waterway that runs through the town – has been routed underneath downtown through a series of tunnels.
 These start at the southwest end of Macy's and end just southwest of Bar Camino Restaurant.